-Through comprehensive child find efforts, the Ross Local School District seeks out all resident children (and non-residents attending private school within the Ross Local School District) with potentially disabling conditions.
+Through comprehensive child find efforts, the Ross Local School District seeks out all resident children (and non-residents attending a private school within the Ross Local School District) with potentially disabling conditions.

 A full continuum of special education services is available to resident students, ages three through twenty-one years.
 Preschool students are served in a variety of ways utilizing many service delivery options depending upon evaluation results and IEP team recommendations.
-These may include center-based services located at Morgan Elementary where the program is integrated with non-disabled preschool children, itinerant services and disabled students enrolled in community-based preschool programs within the Ross Local School District.
+These may include center-based services located at Morgan Elementary where the program is integrated with non-disabled preschool children, itinerant services, and disabled students enrolled in community-based preschool programs within the Ross Local School District.

 Lexi Ruscheinski, School Psychologist (Ross Middle School & Ross High School)